Cecil J. Williams: Career

 He graduated from Claflin in 1960 with a bachelor's degree in art.
 He studied under painter and sculptor Arthur Rose Sr. there.

 Although better known for photography, Williams' painting, art, graphics, and architectural renderings represent proficiency, especially among minimalists.
 Although at that time, because of his race, he was barred from attending Clemson University in his state to study architecture, he drew plans for several residences; one of which was featured in the June 1977 issue of Ebony; "Space Age Home".

 He also documented Harvey Gantt's desegregation of Clemson University in 1963, the 1969 Charleston hospital workers' strike, and the 1968 Orangeburg Massacre.
 The massacre involved the South Carolina Highway Patrol shooting and killing three African American men and injuring 27 other South Carolina State University students.

 Williams worked as the official photographer for the South Carolina branch of the NAACP, South Carolina State University, Claflin University, and National Conference of Black Mayors, Inc. for more than 20 years, beginning in the 1960s.

 His work has been exhibited at many institutions and museums, such as Claflin University, University of South Carolina, Columbia Museum of Art, Clemson University, Columbia College, Furman University, Rice Museum in Georgetown, South Carolina State University, and Museum of the New South in Charlotte.

-Williams ran as a candidate in the South Carolina Democratic Party leading up to the 1984 United States Senate election in South Carolina.
-He was the second black person to do so in the state.
-He lost in a close race to Melvin Purvis.
-He ran again as a candidate in the Democratic primary preceding the 1996 United States Senate election in South Carolina.
-He lost to Elliott Springs Close.

 In 2015, Williams invented the FilmToaster, a camera scanning platform and system that digitizes film negatives faster than other methods.
 In 2019–2020, in collaboration with the Barry and Peggy Goldwater Foundation, Arizona Highways magazine, and Scottsdale's Museum of the West, photographs by Barry Goldwater were on exhibit.
 All the photos were printed by the FilmToaster.